Well established supply chain

 - Global Underwater Hub based on the River Tyne, represents the diverse range of businesses operating in the UK’s £8 billion underwater industry.

 The North East Energy Catalyst is a ground breaking partnership to unite North East England’s leading energy innovation, demonstration and delivery capabilities.
 Facilitated by the North East Local Enterprise Partnership (LEP), partners including industry, the public sector, universities, institutions and government bodies are working together to unite this range of opportunities.

 Strategically positioned to access major offshore wind developments in the North Sea basin, such as Dogger Bank, Hornsea and Firth of Forth.
 80% of all UK wind farms are reachable within a 24-hr vessel time.

-Dogger Bank Wind Farm – the worlds largest wind farm – is located 130km off the North East coast of England and will be capable of powering 6 million British homes.
-Equinor and SSE Renewables will build its new O&M base at Port of Tyne to service Dogger Bank Wind Farm, bringing many supply chain opportunities.
+Dogger Bank Wind Farm – the world’s largest wind farm – is located 130km off the North East coast of England and will be capable of powering 6 million British homes.
+Equinor and SSE Renewables have built its new O&M base at Port of Tyne to service Dogger Bank Wind Farm, bringing many supply chain opportunities.

 “From South Tyneside, we’ll be operating the wind farm, which will be able to provide around 5 per cent of the UK’s electricity demand.
 Our investment in this enormous project will have a knock on effect, not only for the supply chain but for other small and medium sized businesses based here.”
 Tom Nightingale, Equinor